vijaygill/wg-ui-plus/README.md

   * Benchmarks show that WireGuard (tm) is multiple times faster than OpenVPN (tm).
 * Web based UI can be accessed from anywhere.
 * Distributed as docker image.
 So updates are very easy to perform.
-* Can send tunnel information via email if email is snabled (see below).
+* Can send tunnel information (both QR code image and .conf file) via email if email is snabled (see below).
 * Runs on Raspberry Pi.
 Developed on OrangePi-5+.
 Thus proven to run at-least on those SBC's.

+Functionality implemented so far
+- [x] Manage targets - Add/Edit/Disable.
+  - [x] Add/Remove Peer-Groups to/from Target thus allowing/denying access.
+- [x] Manage Peers - Add/Edit/Disable.
+  - [x] Add/Remove Peers from Peer-Groups, thus allowing/denying access to the targets a Peer-Group is associated with.
+- [x] Manage Peer-Groups - Add/Edit/Disable
+  - [x] Add/Remove Targets to/from Peer-Groups, thus allowing/denying access.
+- [x] Live Dashboard
+  - [x] Show current status of Peers.
+  - [x] Show IPTables rules along with the counters for various chains.
+- [x] Authentication
+- [x] Configuration of Client Peer
+  - [x] Display QR-code for scanning using camera on the client device.
+  - [x] Download and share ".conf" file with the client device.
+  - [x] Ability to send configuration files for peers by email by single click.

 ## Requirements
 You need to have docker setup and running on your machine where the VPN needs to be run.